gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

     StartGame { ships: Ships },
     // In order to make a move
     Turn { step: u8 },
-    // Change the bot contract (available only for admin) ChangeBot { bot: ActorId },
+    // Change the bot program (available only for admin) ChangeBot { bot: ActorId },
-    // Clean the contract state (available only for admin);
+    // Clean the program state (available only for admin);
     // leave_active_games specifies how to clean it ClearState { leave_active_games: bool },
     // Deletion of a player's game